oh-jinwoo94/gkm-align/README.md

 # Other
-## Generating gkm-SVM genome background models for repeat masking.
+## Generating gkm-SVM genome background models for repeat masking
 In this section, I describe how to train gkm-SVM to learn background genomic sequences.
 The goal is to identify sequence patterns that are prevalent in genomic data (e.g., repetitive patterns like ATATATATATA).
 To achieve this, we train gkm-SVM using samples of genomic sequences against randomly generated sequences, where each base (A, C, G, T) is equally probable (P(A) = P(C) = P(G) = P(T)).

 ### Example output: